Welcome, new students!

 College can be stressful.
 Managing your schedule, completing your coursework, and dealing with life can be quite a burden.
 The good news is that you don’t have to do it alone.
 You’re a VCU student and have an incredible amount of support available to you.
 Let your advisor walk you through scheduling your courses.
 Meet with your professor to better understand a concept from their lecture.
 Use tutoring to stay on top of difficult subjects.
 Visit Student Health to keep yourself running at 100%.
 Get help finding a job with Career Services.
 You get the idea; take advantage of the people and resources that are here to help you.

-Ben Brooks is a senior majoring in information systems.
+Ben Brooks '18 majored in information systems.

 Incoming Honors class,